-Tax Status of the Fund
+Tax Status of the Funds

-The Fund intends to qualify for the special tax treatment afforded to regulated investment companies under the Internal Revenue Code.
-If the Fund maintains its qualification as a regulated investment company and meets certain minimum distribution requirements, then the Fund is generally not subject to tax at the fund level on income and gains that are timely distributed to shareholders.
-However, if the Fund fails to qualify as a regulated investment company or to meet minimum distribution requirements it would result (if certain relief provisions were not available) in fund-level taxation and consequently a reduction in income available for distribution to shareholders.
+Each Fund intends to qualify for the special tax treatment afforded to regulated investment companies under the Internal Revenue Code.
+If a Fund maintains its qualification as a regulated investment company and meets certain minimum distribution requirements, then that Fund is generally not subject to tax at the fund level on income and gains from investments that are timely distributed to shareholders.
+However, if a Fund fails to qualify as a regulated investment company or to meet minimum distribution requirements it would result (if certain relief provisions were not available) in fund-level taxation and consequently a reduction in income available for distribution to shareholders.

-Unless you are a tax-exempt entity or your investment in shares of the Fund is made through a tax-deferred retirement account, such as an individual retirement account, you need to be aware of the possible tax consequences when the Fund makes distributions, you sell your shares, and you purchase or redeem Creation Units (institutional investors only).
+Unless you are a tax-exempt entity or your investment in Fund shares is made through a tax-deferred retirement account, such as an individual retirement account, you need to be aware of the possible tax consequences when a Fund makes distributions, you sell Fund shares, and you purchase or redeem Creation Units (institutional investors only).